strangerhash/employee-test-headred/README.md

 use :
 composer install

-php artisan serve
+npm install
 npm run build
 npm run dev
-php artisan test (clean the DB for testing)
+php artisan test (clean the DB for testing) php artisan serve

 Clear cache in case :
 php artisan cache:clear

+To run the schedular
+./vendor/bin/sail artisan schedular:run

+or

+php artisan schedular:run

-Update the env Database details
+- Update the env Database details in .env file according to your Database

 open browser in